 HR & Organisational Development

-The under spend of £152,000 mainly relates to staffing vacancies and changes in staffing hours.
+The under spend of £118,000 mainly relates to staffing vacancies (implementation of a restructure) and changes in staffing hours.
 Vacancies will be managed throughout the year and could be subject to MTFS savings in 2020-21.